theflynn49/picocalc_runCPM/README.md

 # Updates

+## v1.3

+Added the BATTERY.COM and LGHTCALC.COM utilities in support_files.
+Sources are in the same DIR.
+At boot, the battery level is also displayed.

+- BATTERY will show the battery level, the LCD backlight level and the keyboard backlight level.
+- LGHTCALC K <nn> : nn from 0 to 255, will set the keyboard backlight level
+- LGHTCALC L <nn> : nn from 0 to 255, will set the LCD backlight level

+Z80 I/O ports are defined like this :

+- port 201 (read) : Battery level
+- port 202 (read/write) : LCD backlight (0 to 255)
+- port 203 (read/write) : keyboard backlight (0 to 255)

 ## v1.2a

 Added the SETFONT utility in support_files.
 Source is in SETFONT.PAS

-- SETFONT 4 will the the 4x10 font
+- SETFONT 4 will select the 4x10 font
-- SETFONT 5 will the the 5x10 font
+- SETFONT 5 will select the 5x10 font
-- SETFONT 8 will the the 8x10 font
+- SETFONT 8 will select the 8x10 font

 ## v1.2